logo

 How to Become a Paralegal in Connecticut

 As formal Connecticut paralegal certification is not required, there are a few paths to becoming a paralegal in the state.
 The most common route is a combination of education and real-world experience, and many future paralegals also choose to become certified to be more competitive for jobs.
+Below are the basic steps to become a paralegal in Connecticut:

 1. Earn a degree or certificate in paralegal studies.